David Ritz: As a journalist

 “Happy Song: Soul Music in the Ghetto,” Ritz's first critical essay, was published in Salmagundi (1970).
 Dozens of other articles have followed, including “History of the Jews of Dallas,” D Magazine (1974); “Kids’ Stuff: Jackson Pollock, Jimmie Vaughan and the Architecture of Las Vegas,” Art Connoisseur (1998); “Show and Tell,” introduction to Rolling Stone's Tattoo Nation (2002); the forward to Lady Sings the Blues, the 50th-anniversary edition of the autobiography of Billie Holiday (2006); and “The Last Days of Brother Ray,” included in Da Capo's Best Music Writing of 2005.

 Personal life

 Ritz graduated from the University of Texas in Austin in 1966 (Magna Cum Laude/Phi Beta Kappa), and received a Masters of Arts from the State University of New York at Buffalo in 1970, where he studied with literary critic Leslie Fiedler.

 He has been married to Roberta Michele Ritz since 1968.
 They have two children, twins Alison and Jessica, born in 1974.

+Ritz was born into a Jewish family, and was baptized as a Christian in 2004.